Last-Mile Delivery: 4 Trends Retailers Should Know

 Using this model, a retailer’s shipping partner will transfer their products to a USPS destination delivery unit (DDU) for the last mile.
 These postal service facilities sort and deliver mail within a specific postal code.
 Because USPS vehicles deliver along predetermined routes, retailers can use this existing infrastructure to handle last-mile delivery faster and more cheaply.
 And if a retailer’s shipping partner has a strong relationship with the USPS, this can further help keep shipping times and costs low.

-Want to find out more about how a shipping partner like OSM can help you use DDU shipping to optimize the last mile?
+Want to find out more about how a shipping partner like OSM can help you use DDU domestic shipping to optimize the last mile?
 Contact us to discuss your shipping needs and request a quote.